thepirat000/Audit.NET/src/Audit.NET.ElasticSearch/README.md

 Optional:
 - **Index**: The Elasticsearch index name to use.
 Can be NULL to use the default index.
-- **Type**: The type name to use.
-Note that types are going to be be removed in future Elasticsearch versions.
-Can be NULL to use the default type name.
 - **Id**: The id to use for the given audit event.
 Can be NULL to use an auto-generated id.

 ## Query events